Asymptotic Value in Zero-Sum Stochastic Games with Vanishing Stage Duration and Public Signals: The proof of Theorem

-\begin{definition} The game $G_{T_\infty}^-(k_-)$ (where $k_- \in [-1,+1]$) is a game with states $-, --,-^*,k_-^*$.
-The states $-, --, -^*$ have $n$-th stage payoff $-h_n$, while the state $k_-^*$ has $n$-th stage payoff $k_- h_n$, for any actions of the players.
-The states $-^*$ and $k_-^*$ are absorbing.
-In states $--, -$, the actions of player~1 are $T$, $B$, $Q$, and the actions of player~2 are $L$, $R$.
-The transition matrices for non-absorbing states are given by Tables~\ref{eenrn41}--\ref{eenrn43}, but in Table~\ref{eenrn43} one needs to replace $++$ by $k_-^*$. \end{definition}
+In $G_1^-(k_-)$, the actions of Player~1 are $T, B, Q$, and the actions of Player~2 are $L$, $R$.
+The transition matrices for non-absorbing states are given by Tables~\ref{eenrn43}--\ref{eenrn41}, but in Table~\ref{eenrn43} one needs to replace $\omega_5$ with $k_-^*$.

-\begin{definition} The game $G_{T_\infty}^+(k_+)$ (where $k_+ \in [-1,+1]$) is a game with states $+, ++,+^*,k_+^*$.
-The states $+, ++, +^*$ have $n$-th stage payoff $+h_n$, while the state $k_+^*$ has $n$-th stage payoff $k_+ h_n$, for any actions of the players.
-The states $-^*$ and $k_+^*$ are absorbing.
-The actions of player~1 are $T,M,B$, and the actions of player~2 are $L,M,R,Q$.
-The transition matrices for non-absorbing states are given by Tables~\ref{eenrn44}--\ref{eenrn42}, but in Table~\ref{eenrn42} one needs to replace $--$ by $k_+^*$. \end{definition}
+In $G_1^+(k_+)$, the actions of Player~1 are $T, M, B$, and the actions of Player~2 are $L, M, R, Q$.
+The transition matrices for non-absorbing states are given by Tables~\ref{eenrn42}--\ref{eenrn44}, but in Table~\ref{eenrn42} one needs to replace $\omega_2$ with $k_+^*$. \end{definition}